VedantP062006/VedantP062006/README.md

 - 👋 Hi, I’m @VedantP062006
 - 👀 I’m interested in  web developmet and  AI&ML
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Databases
 - 💞️ I’m looking to collaborate on web development and Ai&Ml
 - 📫 How to reach me ...mail:vedantp062006@gmail.com